someengineering/resoto.com/docs/how-to-guides/security/logging/find-aws-regions-not-monitored-by-cloudtrail.md

 ---
-sidebar_label: Find AWS CloudTrail not Set Up for logging in all regions
+sidebar_label: Find AWS Regions Not Monitored by CloudTrail
 ---

-# How to Find AWS CloudTrail not Set Up for logging in all regions
+# How to Find AWS Regions Not Monitored by CloudTrail

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';